Healthdirect Free Australian health advice you can count on.

 A brain tumour is a lump of abnormal cells growing in your brain.
 Your brain controls all the parts of your body and its functions and produces your thoughts.
 Depending on where it is, a tumour in your brain can affect these functions.

 A benign tumour grows slowly and stays in one place.
-It is unlikely to spread to another part of your body.
+It is unlikely to spread to another part of your brain or the rest of your body.

 Benign tumours are not cancerous.
-But a benign brain tumour may cause damage just by being there and pressing on your brain or nearby structures.
-This can be life-threatening, or affect other parts of your body, and may need urgent treatment.
+However, a benign brain tumour may still cause damage just by being there and pressing on your brain or nearby structures.
+This can be life-threatening and may need urgent treatment.

 A malignant tumour is cancerous.
-It can spread to other areas of your brain, or your body.
+It can spread to other areas of your brain or your spinal cord.
 It can also be called brain cancer.

 Types of brain tumours

-Brain tumours can either be ‘primary’ or ‘secondary’.
+Brain tumours can either categorised as ‘primary’ or ‘secondary’.

 • A primary brain tumour is a tumour that has started in the brain.

-• A secondary brain tumour is a cancer from elsewhere in the body that has spread or ‘metastasised’ to the brain.
+• A secondary brain tumour is a cancer from elsewhere in the body that has spread (metastasised) to the brain.

 There are many types of brain tumours.
 Together with tumours of the spinal cord, they are collectively called central nervous system (CNS) tumours.